Take advantage of bulk discounts of up to 20%. No code needed!

 • Supplements such as B12, omega-3 from algae, creatine and possibly vegetable BCAAs.

-The Carb Cycling diet is a food strategy where you alternate between days with a high and low intake of carbohydrates.
-This diet is often used by athletes and people who want to lower their fat percentage without losing muscle mass.
+The carb cycling diet is a nutritional strategy that alternates between days with high and low carbohydrate intake.
+This diet is often used by athletes and people who want to reduce their body fat percentage without losing muscle mass.

-The idea behind Carb Cycling is to adjust the carbohydrate intake based on your activity level:
+The idea behind carb cycling is to adjust carbohydrate intake based on your activity level:

-• On days with heavy training sessions (eg strength training or intensive cardio) you eat more carbohydrates.
+• On days with heavy training (e.g. strength training or intense cardio) you eat more carbohydrates.

-• This helps to supplement glycogen stocks and to promote muscle recovery.
+• This helps to replenish glycogen stores and promote muscle recovery.

-• You eat fewer carbohydrates on rest days or less intensive training days.
+• On rest days or less intensive training days, eat fewer carbohydrates.

 • This stimulates fat burning and keeps insulin levels stable.

-• Some variants of Carb Cycling contain days with a moderate amount of carbohydrates.
+• Some variations of carb cycling include days with moderate amounts of carbohydrates.

-This can help to maintain energy balance and performance.
+This can help maintain energy balance and performance.

 Fat loss – Eating fewer carbohydrates on rest days allows your body to burn more fat.